 Written and oral presentations will be evaluated on the basis of their clarity, thoughtfulness, and integration of themes and issues discussed in the class.
 A grade of A will be given to papers and presentations that are clear, thoughtful, and tied to the themes of the course.
 B+ and B papers and presentations will be missing one or more of these elements.
-C papers and presentations will be returned for revision or a 2nd attempt.
-Course participation grading will also follow this format and students with unsatisfactory participation will be notified mid-course.
-The course may also be taken as a Credit/No Credit option.
+Course participation grading will also follow this format.